Utena - sun catalog

 Episode 16, Dona Dona

 In the Dona Dona story of Nanami being carted away for slaughter, a gigantic sun silhouettes everything.
-This sun is tied to purple; it is not the white sun of truth.
+The sky is purple; it is not the white sun of truth.
 Compare the gigantic moon also in this episode.

 Nanami’s tennis ball flying upward to the sun.